-This five part podcast series reflects on The Netherlands’ use of remote warfare.
+This five part podcast series, created by Jet Groenendijk and Isa Zoetbrood, reflects on The Netherlands’ use of remote warfare.
 It questions the social and political consequences of this way of war and whether this strategy will make Western states more or less war-prone in the future.
 It features interviews with the Intimacies of Remote Warfare project leader Lauren Gould and affiliate researcher Marrit Woudwijk.

 While the war in Ukraine rages on, the Dutch state seems to be laying the political foundations for the armament of its military drones.
 In an op-ed in Het Parool, IRW’s Lauren Gould and Jip van Dort reflect on the shortcomings of this political process.

 The Kill Cloud: Networked War, Drones, and AI

 On March 25 to 27, the Disruption Network Lab organizes its 26th conference: The Kill Cloud.
 Through various panels and workshops with veterans, whistleblowers, and professionals, attendees will dive deeper into the real-world implications of networked warfare, drones, and artificial intelligence.
 The conference takes place in Kunstquartier Bethanien, Berlin, and will be streamed live for

 Autonomy in the kill-chain – more than semantics?

 This article examines a 2020 incident in Libya, of which the UN reported the use of a lethal autonomous weapon.
 It provides insight into what is meant by autonomy in weapon systems and its ramifications for war and its victims, both current and future.

 Contemporary warfare is becoming increasingly defined by distance.
 Instead of deploying large numbers of boots on the ground, many Western and non-Western states rely on support and training for local actors, employment of private military contractors and remote weaponry for airstrikes and surveillance This is remote warfare, the dominant method of military engagement employed by